samiamlabs/minireach_docs/source/change_mode.rst

 ::

 	>$ rosservice call /to_mapping
-	and
 	>$ rosservice call /to_positioning

 /to_mapping
 ------------

-shuts down amcl
+To_mapping shuts down amcl and starts catrographer.
-opens cartographer

-	- sets the global origo for the map
+When cartographer starts the global origo of the map sets to the current position.
+In order to avoid faulty transformations the saved AR tags files are cleaned when calling upon this service.
+However the AR tags seen during the mapping is saved with the new map used in the transformation.

 /to_positioning
 ---------------
-saves the map
-saves the current position
+The service to_positioning saves the current map and the current pose of the forklift.
-closed down cartographer
-opens up minireach_nav
-loads map

-	- with current position
+It shuts down the node cartographer and starts amcl with the new map and the current pose as input arguments.